LovelyXandy/BangleApps/apps/kanawatch/README.md

 ## Author

-Written by pancake in 2022, maintained during 2023 and powered by insomnia
+Written by pancake in 2022, maintained during 2023 and powered by insomnia - editee by lovelyxandy

 ## Screenshots